-1-1.2 - Forest area by type and species
+2 - Forest area by type and species

-Measure 1-1.2
+Measure 2

 Target Results

 Percent distribution of Forest type (treed conifer, treed broadleaf, treed mixed) >20 years old across the DFA.
-Target is to maintain baseline ranges and distribution in the future (5%) roads or reforesting during the reporting period.
+Target is to maintain baseline ranges and distribution in the future (5%) Canfor was not actively harvesting or constructing roads or reforesting during the reporting period.
+Accordingly, there was no effect on the forest type distribution.
+This indicator is considered met due to zero net effect on the indicator.

 The forest cover type analysis was updated in May 2018.
-The revised forest cover data is presented in Appendix2 Table 6A and 6B.
+The revised forest cover data is presented in Appendix 2 Table 6A and 6B.